How to apply for the Mayor of Guildford's Local Distress Fund

 The third party applying for the fund should follow these steps:

-Attach a supporting letter with your form, and a quotation or invoice if you are applying for a grant for a specific item.
+Attach a supporting letter with your form, and a quotation or proforma invoice if you are applying for a grant for a specific item.
+This especially applies to carpeting.
+The Trustees will not consider an application for carpeting without a quotation.

 If the application is approved, an electronic BACS payment will be sent to the third party to give the financial help needed.
 Third party organisation's bank details (account name, account number and sort code) should be confirmed within 'Cheque Payable to' section of the form.

 The third party must return a signed Grant Acknowledgement Form, signed by both parties, and any unused money is to be returned to the fund.
 Please also send photocopies of receipts for items purchased, if appropriate, to Annette Stone, Civic Support, Millmead House, Millmead, Guildford, Surrey GU2 4BB.

 Where the individual concerned is under 21 years of age and resides or attends school in our borough, the application will be automatically directed to the Arundel House Charity.